To consider and discuss a report from the Head of Democratic Services on potential sources of work for the Scrutiny Board.

-- Councillor Mary Harland, Executive Member for Communities
+- Councillor Salma Arif, Executive Member for Public Health and Active Lifestyles

-- Sal Tariq, Director of Children and Families
+- Cath Roff, Director of Adults and Health

 Suggestions for future areas of work from Members and officers in attendance included:

-RECOMMENDED – That the contents of the report, along with Members comments, be noted.
+RECOMMENDED – That the contents of the reports, along with Member’s comments, be noted.